SAVING RURAL HOSPITALS

-Today, the majority of rural hospitals are designated as Critical Access Hospitals, and over 80% of the smallest rural hospitals (those with less than $30 million in total expenses) are Critical Access Hospitals.
-Although Critical Access Hospitals generally lose less money on services to their Medicare patients than other rural hospitals because of cost-based payment, most are not profitable on patient services overall.
-Critical Access Hospitals do only slightly better financially than other small rural hospitals in terms of their overall margins on patient services.
-Two-thirds of Critical Access Hospitals lose money on patient services overall, compared to 71% of non-Critical Access Hospitals.
+Today, the majority of rural hospitals are designated as Critical Access Hospitals, and 80% of the smallest rural hospitals (those with less than $20 million in total expenses) are Critical Access Hospitals.
+Although losses on patient services are generally smaller at Critical Access Hospitals than other small rural hospitals because of the smaller losses on Medicare patients, the majority of Critical Access Hospitals and other types of small rural hospitals lose money on patient services and cannot remain open without other sources of funding.

 Patient Service Margins at Critical Access Hospitals